 Skip to main content

-5 Liraglutide Interactions and How to Manage Them
+5 Liraglutide (Victoza, Saxenda) Interactions and How to Manage Them

 Key takeaways:

-• Liraglutide (Victoza) is a once-daily injection used to lower blood glucose.
+• Liraglutide (Victoza) is a once-daily injection that treats Type 2 diabetes.
 It’s also approved for weight loss under the brand name Saxenda.
-Liraglutide is in the glucagon-like peptide-1 (GLP-1) agonist medication class.
+Liraglutide is in the glucagon-like peptide-1 (GLP-1) receptor agonist class.

-• Liraglutide can interact with insulin or insulin-releasing medications like sulfonylureas or glinides.
-This interaction can cause blood glucose levels to drop too low (called hypoglycemia).
-Be sure you know how to manage hypoglycemia if it happens.
+• Liraglutide can interact with insulin or insulin-releasing medications such as sulfonylureas or glinides.
+This interaction can increase the risk of hypoglycemia (low blood glucose).

 • Liraglutide may affect how your body absorbs certain oral medications.
-You should keep an updated list of all your medications to share with each member of your healthcare team.
+Keep an updated list of all your medications to share with your healthcare team.
 They can watch for interactions ahead of time and make changes as needed.

 Avg retail price